ibm-cloud-docs/containers/cs_health_monitor.md

 ## Forwarding cluster and app metrics to {{site.data.keyword.mon_full_notm}}
 {: #monitoring}

 The following steps are deprecated.
-For the latest steps, see [Setting up the Monitoring agent](/docs/monitoring?topic=monitoring-agent_Kube).
+The observability CLI plug-in `ibmcloud ob` and the `v2/observe` endpoints are deprecated and support ends on 28 March 2025.
+You can now manage your logging and monitoring integrations from the console or through the Helm charts.
+For the latest steps, see [Working with the Kubernetes agent](/docs/monitoring?topic=monitoring-agent_Kube) or [Working with the Red Hat OpenShift agent](/docs/monitoring?topic=monitoring-agent_openshift).
 {: deprecated}

 Use the {{site.data.keyword.containerlong_notm}} observability plug-in to create a monitoring configuration for {{site.data.keyword.mon_full_notm}} in your cluster, and use this monitoring configuration to automatically collect and forward metrics to {{site.data.keyword.mon_full_notm}}.